DavidBK/shampoo/Node/TypeScript.md

 The goal is to eliminate duplicative type declarations.
 With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
 It's easy to compose simpler types into complex data structures.

+If you like to use Zod in [Fastify](https://www.fastify.io/) app, you can use [fastify-type-provider-zod](https://github.com/turkerdev/fastify-type-provider-zod) library.

 #### Zod tutorial (optional)

 You can do [this](https://www.totaltypescript.com/tutorials/zod) tutorial which is a set of zod exercises for you to work through.